 6G Computing Service: A service provided by 6G network utilizing computing resources in Service Hosting Environment, which can be used by a subscriber (via UE)/3rd party.

-6G System Data: the data that is generated and controlled by the 6G system.
+6G System Data: the data that is generated or controlled by the 6G system.

-NOTE 1: 6G system data is different from traditional user traffic data which is application level data being transmitted through the 3GPP system for user related services.
+NOTE 1: 6G System Data is different from traditional user traffic data which is application level data being transmitted through the 3GPP system for user related services.

+NOTE 1a: 6G System Data can include 3rd party data which is imported into the 6G system for internal use (e.g. grid energy mix or price imported into OAM)

 Editor’s Note: The definition of 6G System Data is FFS.